kingparra/hpfp/08_-_recursion/outline.rst

    * <section number> <section title>

-     * p<paragraph number>. <One sentence summary of _what_ the main subject is.
+     * p<paragraph number>. <One sentence summary of _what_ the
+       main subject is.
 Not an explanation of the subject, unless I feel like explaining it.>

      * f<figure number>. <One sentence summary.>

   . . .

-If something is nested, then it is subordinate to the section, paragraph, or figure in the book listed above it.
-A figure is often subordinate to a paragraph.
-A subsection is subordinate to a section.
+If something is nested, then it is subordinate to the enclosing element.

 * 8.1 Recursion